unipartdigital/workflows_engine/docs/source/primitives.rst

 Text box
 -----------

 A textbox for providing general information to a user.
-Accepts analogues of some html tags as defined in the schema, to allow for basic formatting.
+Accepts a Mark Down formatted string and an allignment paramter.

 Schema
 ^^^^^^